 If you find employees aren’t using the new customer service practices, you may have to attempt to train them on it again.
 Make it clear to employees that this is the way your business is run, but also remember to listen to any problems they may have.

-Even the best-laid plans may have problems.
+A change like introducing new automation can help business.
+But, even the best-laid change plans may have problems.
 Listen to your employees and their supervisors.
 After enough time has passed, they’ll have a better view on if this will work for the company.
 If the change doesn’t make their jobs easier or faster, or if it slows down production and keeps it that way, you should rethink the plan.

-All companies have the opportunity for growth.
-It’s important to know that it can take time.
+All companies have the opportunity for growth and change.
+It’s important to know that change can take time.
 Treat your employees well, and they’ll return the good gesture tenfold.